deliverbi/PowerBI-Connectors/README.md

 6. Your new Custom Connector will be visible

-# Using the Connector
+# Using the Connector within Power BI

 Create your ODBC Connection within your windows ODBC Manager - Copy the DSN Name "This is the name of your connection".

-DSN is the only mandatory parameter within powerbi along with any username and password.
+DSN is the only mandatory parameter within powerbi along with any username and password when you use the connector.

-Please use at your own risk - Works ok for our reporting requirements.
+Please use at your own risk - Works ok for our reporting requirements. - We tested most scenarios...
+BETA but Works.

-Presto Notes ****
+# Presto Notes ****

-BigInt - Powerbi issues with BigInt -- Fixed on 09/11/2018 release Decimal - Working Ok - Preferes Double as some glitches on Filters within POWERBI.
-(Unrelated to Connector) Fixed on 09/11/2018 release
+BigInt - Powerbi issues with BigInt -- Fixed on 09/11/2018 release Decimal - Working Ok - Prefer Double -- Works with Decimal Fields Fixed on 09/11/2018 release